Information for customersBack to top

 How is Coronavirus affecting Riverside?

-The Coronavirus has brought major challenges for individuals, families and businesses right across the country, and Riverside is no exception.
-We’re having to make significant changes so we can deliver essential services safely, keep customers and staff safe whilst facing staff shortages.
+As an organisation, we’re having to make big changes so we can deliver essential services safely, keep customers and staff safe whilst facing staff shortages.
 This means we’ve had to reduce or delay services such as repairs but also provide additional support for vulnerable customers who are elderly, homeless or ill.
-We are also planning for the end of the crisis, when there is likely to be a large backlog of repairs and other services which will need to be tackled quickly.
+As things change, we’ll keep updating our customers with new information about our services.

 How does this affect my service charges?

-Your charge will remain the same as stated in the “Notice of your new charges” letter which we sent to you earlier this year.
+Your charge will remain the same as stated in the “Notice of your new charges” letter which we sent to you in February 2020.
 For customers who pay a variable service charge: if we don’t spend as much as we’ve estimated throughout the year (for example due to temporarily stopping some services), we will tell you in your Service Charge Statement next year and we will take it off your charge for the following year.
 We’ll tell you exactly what our costs are once we know what they are.
 You will only be charged for services you receive.

 Contacting usBack to top